The Needle Exchange gives clean needles and supplies to people who use injection drugs and reduces the spread of disease in the community.

 The Needle Exchange allows people who use injection drugs to:

-- Get clean needles and reduce the spread of disease caused by reusing and sharing needles.
-More than a million people in the United States inject drugs and many of these people share needles.
-Sharing needles and paraphernalia can cause the transmission of HIV, Hepatitis B and C and other blood borne infections.
-Injection drug use has been identified as the cause of more than one-third (36%) of AIDS cases in the United States.
+- Get needles and other supplies to reduce the spread of disease caused by reusing and sharing needles.
+Sharing needles and works can transmit HIV, Hepatitis B and C and other blood borne infections.

 - Dispose of used needles safely and keep the community safe from potential exposure to used injection drug equipment.

-- Receive health services such as HIV and Hepatitis C testing, immunizations, and referrals (including drug treatment) to other community agencies.
+- Receive health services such as Hepatitis C testing, immunizations, information, and referrals (including drug treatment) to other community agencies, including drug treatment.

-- Hepatitis C testing - confidential (finger stick, results in 3 weeks)
+- Hepatitis C testing - confidential (finger stick, rapid test results in 20 minutes)

 - Hepatitis A and B vaccinations